Carers, families and friends

 Affirming life: What is a palliative approach – a guide for family and friends with loved ones in aged care

-This booklet, developed by a range of organisations including Palliative Care Victoria, is designed to help family and friends understand the palliative approach provided in residential aged care and to encourage their involvement in their care.
+This booklet has also been developed by Palliative Care Victoria.
+It provides information to help family and friends understand the palliative approach provided in residential aged care and to encourage their involvement in their care.
 Click here to access the booklet.

 Caresearch: Patients, carers and families